Manny Parra: Chicago Cubs

-In 2016, Parra signed a minor league contract with the Chicago Cubs that included incentives potentially bringing the total value of the deal to US$2.7 million if he made the 40-man roster.
-Despite a strong showing in spring training, he was released by the Cubs and resigned to a new minor league contract on the same day in late March.
+On February 22, 2016, Parra signed a minor league contract with the Chicago Cubs that included incentives potentially bringing the total value of the deal to US$2.7 million if he made the 40-man roster.
+Despite a strong showing in spring training, he was released by the Cubs and resigned to a new minor league contract on the same day on March 29.
 Ultimately, Parra missed the entire 2016 season following Tommy John surgery in early April.
-In 2017, he was signed to a minor league contract and pitched out of the bullpen on 11 occasions for Chicago's Triple-A Iowa Cubs.
-He was released on June 25 with an ERA of 14.09.
+On January 27, 2017, he was signed to a minor league contract and pitched out of the bullpen on 11 occasions for Chicago's Triple-A Iowa Cubs.
+He was released on April 27.
+He re-signed a new minor league contract with the Cubs on May 8.
+He was released on June 23 with an ERA of 14.09.

 Bridgeport Bluefish

 On July 31, 2017, Parra signed with the Bridgeport Bluefish of the independent Atlantic League where he played for the remainder of the season.
+In 9 starts 46 innings he struggled going 3-4 with a 5.87 ERA with 43 strikeouts while also throwing 1 complete game.

 San Francisco Giants

-Though Parra was selected by the Long Island Ducks in the Bridgeport Bluefish dispersal draft, he later signed a minor league deal with the San Francisco Giants in February 2018.
-He pitched for their Triple-A Sacramento River Cats that season and was granted free agency after its end.
+Though Parra was selected by the Long Island Ducks in the Bridgeport Bluefish dispersal draft, he later signed a minor league deal with the San Francisco Giants on February 27, 2018.
+He made 45 relief outings for the Triple-A Sacramento River Cats, recording a 4.28 ERA with 53 strikeouts across 54 2/3 innings pitched.
+Parra elected free agency following the season on November 2.

 Leones de Yucatán

 On June 1, 2019, Parra signed with the Leones de Yucatán of the Mexican League.
+In 23 games (1 start) 27 innings he went 0-2 with a 3.67 ERA and 23 strikeouts.

 Parra did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.